Cash Oasis logo

 Money in Minutes Nevada, operating under the Cash Oasis brand, is an established payday lender with nearly 30 years of operating history in Nevada.
 The company serves customers in Las Vegas and Reno through multiple physical locations and an online application process, positioning itself as a convenient source for emergency cash when unexpected expenses arise before payday.

 The company specializes in payday loans, cash advances, and installment loans with stated approval for customers with prior bankruptcy, those starting new jobs, and SSI recipients.
-Their marketing emphasizes speed of the application process, quick approval decisions, and same-day or next-day cash funding.
+Their marketing emphasizes speed of the application process, application-timing claims decisions, and same-day or next-day cash funding.
 They operate multiple branded locations including Cash Nevada, Cash Oasis Flamingo, Cash Oasis Charleston, Sierra Financial, Nova Financial, Cashco Keystone, and Cashco Vassar across Nevada.

 As a payday lender, Money in Minutes operates in a high-cost borrowing category designed for short-term emergencies only.
-While the company discloses that deferred deposit and high-interest loans should be used for short-term needs and recommends credit counseling for those with credit difficulties, customers should understand these products typically carry APRs in the triple-digit range and can create debt cycles if used repeatedly or rolled over.
+While the company discloses that deferred deposit and high-interest loans should be used for short-term needs and recommends credit counseling for those with credit difficulties, customers should understand these products typically carry APRs in the triple-digit range and can create repeat-borrowing cycles if used repeatedly or rolled over.

 Services & Features